 Sure, our feline pals could behave erratically every now and then but once they turn hostile all of the sudden, something must have triggered them.
 Here are a couple of prime suspects that you always have to keep in mind.

 Because of their sharp senses, cats quickly notice possible threats in the surrounding such as sounds, objects, persons, other pets,...
 Normally, if the felines shall run away if they perceive the threats to be too much for them to handle.
 Nonetheless, in the case the pets fail to identify viable escape paths, aggressive behaviors should show up motivated by fears.
 Common signs include hissing, spitting, swatting, scratching, growling and alike.
 When you see your furball in that state, it's strongly recommended that you leave the room for a bit.

 Why does my cat attack me and no one else?
 Well, it's probably because your fluffy friend just wants to play, albeit slightly roughly, with you and you alone.
-Actually, rough plays happen all the times between kittens so it's possible your pet think you like that too.
+Actually, rough plays happen all the time between kittens so it's possible your pet thinks you like that too.
 It's fun for you to see your cat nibbling at your hands when it's young but as it ages, things might get painful.
 Fortunately, cats that exhibit play aggressions have no ill intents.
-That means it would just take some trainings to make the pet stop treating your hands as it chew toys.
+That means it would just take some training to make the pet stop treating your hands as it chews toys.